Atchub1/leaflet-challenge/README.md

    * Earthquakes with higher magnitudes should appear larger and darker in color

    * Popups provide additional information about the earthquake

-   * Create a legend that will provide context for your map data